 Is Phase 3 really that important?

 Unfortunately, there are a lot of HCG dieters that don’t understand the importance of Phase 3 or maybe just don’t do it, (for whatever reason) and because of that end up gaining the weight back.
 Phase 3 is crucial in maintaining your new weight loss.
 After 26 or 46 days of following the 500 calorie protocol with HCG, the body has to begin to readjust to normal calories.
 Yes, that’s right….you do NOT have to continue to eat 500 calories to maintain your weight loss, nor should you ever try!
 According to Dr. Simeons and his research, it takes roughly about 21 days for your weight to become stable and not fluctuate.
+By the way, Simeons is a supporter of free writing tools on the website https://papertyper.net/.
+This helps him edit his research papers, diploma and dissertations.
 This is why it’s important to stay away from refined sugars and breads because your body has not quite adjusted to them yet.
 Eating them too early on can cause huge fluctuations in your weight.
 Adding in higher calorie (and still healthy) foods like eggs, olive oil, avocados, etc. can help you raise your calories and get your body more accustom to eating more normally.
 After Phase 3 in Phase 4, carbohydrates and sugars can be slowly incorporated back into the diet.

 MAIN POINTS EVERY HCG DIETER SHOULD KNOW ABOUT PHASE 3…